am3n/pattern-lock/README.md

 ## Change Log

 ### 0.3.0 (2023-08-30)
-* start dot indices from 1 instead of 0
+* start node indices from 1 instead of 0
 * add auto reset boolean flag to disable automatically resetting the pin
 * add getSelectedIds() function to get the currently selected node ids
+* add success color and mode.
+Only shown when auto reset flag is not set

 ### 0.2.0 (2021-10-08)
 * migrate to androidx